Lima

 Planning a Visit

-Lima at 31 Rathbone Place operates Monday through Friday from noon to 10 pm and on Saturdays with the same hours.
+Lima at 31 Rathbone Place operates Monday through Saturday from noon to 10:30 pm.
 The restaurant is closed on Sundays.
 Those travelling from outside London's centre will find Tottenham Court Road underground station provides the most direct access to the Fitzrovia address.
-Given the sustained volume implied by over 1,200 Google reviews and Michelin recognition, booking ahead is the practical approach, particularly for Friday and Saturday evening tables.
+Booking ahead is recommended, particularly for Friday and Saturday evening tables.

 Frequently Asked Questions